 Breast Implants and Hypothyroid Symptoms

 Melissa has just got back to me to let me know she has Breast Implant Illness (BII).
-The idea to consider this did not arise in our consult and I don't even think she told me that she had them.
+The idea to consider this did not arise in our consult, and I don't even think she told me that she had implants.
 Why would she?
 It would not have seemed relevant.

 She is a good, kind woman and wants to let others know about this issue, so she has asked me to say something about it.